prtm1908/Streamer-Mode-Plus-Extension/README.md

 1. **Process Detection**: The extension periodically scans running processes for known streaming applications
 2. **Auto-Activation**: When streaming software is detected, it automatically enables streaming mode
 3. **Content Masking**:
-   - `.env` file values are masked with dots (••••••••••••) while keeping the variable names visible
+   - `.env` files: By default, only API keys/high‑entropy secrets are masked.
+Use the status bar menu to enable “Hide all environment variables” and mask all values.
-   - High-entropy secrets in code are detected and only the secret substring is masked
+   - Code files: High-entropy secrets are detected and only the secret substring is masked
 4. **Visual Feedback**: Status bar shows current streaming mode state with eye icons

 ## Commands

+- `Streaming Mode: Menu` (status bar) — opens a menu with:
+  - Toggle Streaming Mode (on/off)
+  - Hide all environment variables (checkbox)
 - `Toggle Streaming Mode` - Manually toggle streaming mode on/off
 - `Enable Streaming Mode` - Force enable streaming mode
 - `Disable Streaming Mode` - Force disable streaming mode